Barbie: Big City, Big Dreams: Plot

 The "Barbie"-named girls go to Central Park and donned on the dresses Rafa gave them.
 "Brooklyn" Barbie tells "Malibu" Barbie that her mother is a pilot and her father is worried about her.
 "Malibu" Barbie can relate because her father is also uneasy about her being in NYC.
 They take photos to send to their fathers, then dance and twirl in front of a fountain, making their dresses sparkle.
 Later, Emmie's father, Mr. Miller, comes to Handler Arts Academy to observe the students.
 He wants Emmie to have the Spotlight Solo, even though Emmie just wants to learn.
 Rafa records the class as Mr. Miller observes.
 While Malibu is dancing, she accidentally knocks "Brooklyn" Barbie into an orchestra pit.
-"Brooklyn" Barbie lands on a percussionist's drum and sprains her ankle.
+"Brooklyn" Barbie lands on a percussionist's drum and hurts her ankle.

-"Malibu" Barbie feels guilty about the accident, but she and her friends keep a positive attitude and share their struggles.
+"Malibu" Barbie feels sad about the accident, but she and her friends keep a positive attitude and share their struggles.
 According to a witness, Dean Morrison calls "Malibu" Barbie into a meeting and expels her from the academy for sabotaging "Brooklyn" Barbie, who would later be called by the dean to explain her expulsion.
 The two "Barbie"-named girls confront each other, break up their friendship and lament over it.
 Rafa and Emmie discover that Mr. Miller is behind the hullabaloo, leading the latter to confront her father, with Rafa forwarding his recorded class video to "Brooklyn" Barbie, who in turn shows it to Dean Morrison.

 "Malibu" Barbie goes back home to California devastated about the thought of "Brooklyn" Barbie sabotaging her.
 With the truth and guilt feeling dawned on her after seeing it all for herself, Barbie decides to give up music.
 However, "Brooklyn" Barbie and her mother follows her home route to California so that the former can apologize to "Malibu" Barbie and bring her back to the academy.
 They reconciled and when they return to the academy, they find out they had obtained the Spotlight Solo.
 On the big night, the MC Emmie reveals her identity during the livestream and introduces the "Barbie"-named girls, who appear in their now-lit-up sequinned outfits Rafa gave them earlier and perform a song about their friendship journey (known as "See You at the Finish Line") while their family and friends watch live in Times Square.
-After their performance, Barbie "Malibu" and Barbie "Brooklyn" held each other's opposite hand high to signal their unison whiles fireworks go off above the Times Square's skyscrapers.
+After their performance, Barbie "Malibu" and Barbie "Brooklyn" held each other's opposite hand high to signal their unison while fireworks go off above the Times Square's skyscrapers.